doocs/leetcode/solution/0100-0199/0128.Longest Consecutive Sequence/README_EN.md

 The time complexity is $O(n \times \log n)$, and the space complexity is $O(\log n)$.
 Here, $n$ is the length of the array.

-**Solution 2: Hash Table**

-We use a hash table to store all elements in the array, and then traverse each element $x$ in the array.
-If the predecessor $x-1$ of the current element is not in the hash table, then we start with the current element and continuously try to match $x+1, x+2, x+3, \dots$, until no match is found.
-The length of the match at this time is the longest consecutive sequence length starting with $x$, and we update the answer accordingly.

-The time complexity is $O(n)$, and the space complexity is $O(n)$.
-Here, $n$ is the length of the array.

 <!-- tabs:start -->

-### **Python3**

 ```python
 class Solution: